-Prior to the commencement of development, a site specific plan, detailing bin storage areas, kerbside collection locations and recycling facilities shall be submitted to and approved in writing by the Planning Authority and thereafter undertaken in accordance with the approved details.
+Prior to the commencement of development, a site specific plan, detailing bin storage areas, kerbside collection locations shall be submitted to and approved in writing by the Planning Authority and thereafter undertaken in accordance with the approved details.

 Reason: To ensure there is adequate provision for waste disposal and recycling.